-Now the ball-point pen has become widely used for convenience sake, but traditionally all writing either official, or simple correspondence was done with hand ground ink and a brush-pen, which is the Chinese style paintbrush.
+Now the ball-point pen has become widely used for convenience's sake, but traditionally all writing either official, or simple correspondence was done with hand-ground ink and a brush pen, which is the Chinese style paintbrush.
 The Huangshan area has been famous for making the best art supplies in the country for thousands of years and continues to do so.

 It was not until the Tang Dynasty (618-907) that the area became a large-scale brush manufacturing center, and the Xuan Brush-pens were listed as a tribute to be sent to the Emperor every year.
 The best Xuan Brush-pens are made from brown rabbit hair, which is very expensive, but the quality is unmatched.
 The rabbit hair brushes hold ink extremely well and allow the ink to flow smoothly onto the paper.
-It is a dream of many artists to own a Xuan brown rabbit hair brush-pen.
+It is a dream of many artists to own a Xuan brown rabbit hair brush pen.

-She Inkstone has been one of the most sought after items among China's literati for thousands of years.
+She Inkstone has been one of the most sought-after items among China's literati for thousands of years.
 The stones used in manufacturing She Inkstones come in a variety of colors including grey, light green, and black.
 What makes She Inkstones so sought after is their ability to grind ink quickly, yet are extremely smooth so that the brush-pens are not worn down by use.
 Another aspect that makes them desirable is the beauty of the stones themselves.
-Many of the most expensive stones are not intricately carved, but simply designed to allow the natural beauty of the stones shines through.
+Many of the most expensive stones are not intricately carved, but simply designed to allow the natural beauty of the stones to shine through.

 Traditionally when Chinese people wanted to write, or paint, they used Inksticks.
-The ink did not come in liquid form, but in a hardened stick which needed to be ground on an Inkstone to produce ink.
+The ink did not come in liquid form, but in a hardened stick that needed to be ground on an Inkstone to produce ink.
 The best Inksticks were produced in what was called Huizhou during the Song Dynasty (960-1279), hence the name Hui Inksticks.
 An ink stick is made from pine soot, lard, vegetable oils, musk, and many other ingredients.
 The recipes are closely guarded secrets.
-Because the pork lard can rot the secret mixture of musk and other ingredients were used to keep the ink from spoiling, allowing the Inksticks to last thousands of years.
+Because the pork lard can rot the secret mixture of musk and other ingredients that were used to keep the ink from spoiling, allowing the Inksticks to last thousands of years.

 Xuan Paper is the best artist's paper for both calligraphy and painting in China.
 It is produced in Jingxian County near Huangshan, Anhui Province.
-Normally known as rice-paper by Westerners, Xuan Paper is very complicated to make.
+Normally known as rice paper by Westerners, Xuan Paper is very complicated to make.
 Its production involves over 100 procedures, and to produce a single sheet of paper takes almost one year.
 Because of its manufacturing techniques, Xuan Paper resists worms and aging.
 Xuan Paper is often called Imperial Paper because it not only can last over a thousand years but was also given as a tribute to China's Emperors.
 It is smooth, yet can absorb ink well.